Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

         * If this list now has a length of 0, remove `operatorSetKey` from `allocatedSets[operator]`
     * Calls [`DelegationManager.slashOperatorShares`](./DelegationManager.md#slashoperatorshares)
 * Emit an `OperatorSlashed` event
+* Increments the `slashId` for the operatorSet
+* Returns `slashId` and the number of shares slashed for each strategy

 *Requirements*:
 * Pause status MUST NOT be set: `PAUSED_OPERATOR_SLASHING`